Slovak inventions and discoveries

 Ecological plastic bags

-The discovery of slovak Pavel Bujna is a bracelet that is both a source of energy and a USB key.
+Another unique idea included in slovak inventions has been discovered by slovak Pavel Bujna.
+Bracelet that is both a source of energy and a USB key.
 You can quickly recharge your phone or transfer data via the bracelet.

 Slovak washing machine in the pocket